cPanelScott/cpanel-domain-connect/README.md

 This code was developed as part of the CloudFest 2019 Hackathon.

 * It does not work with currently available versions of cPanel.
+* If you're internal to cPanel, it's using so_support_dispatch branch of cPanelScott/cpanel-domain-connect.git or 11.81.9006.2
 * It is a work in progress, under significant developmennt.

 To use this: